NIC Logo

 • Candidates will be evaluated on the following tasks:

-• 10.1 Body treatment supplies are labeled in English
+• 10.1 Body treatment products are labeled in English

 • 10.2 Implements and supplies are visibly clean